bobhansky/optix_pt/README.md

 Implementation follows the blog https://rendering-memo.blogspot.com/2015/01/bssrdf-importance-sampling-1-kickoff.html,

-Which is a cpu implementation of "A Practical Model for Subsurface Light Transport" by Henrik Wann Jensen.
+Which is a cpu implementation of "A Practical Model for Subsurface Light Transport" by Henrik Wann Jensen et al.

-All equations come from the above 2 resources.
+All equations below come from the 2 resources above.

 # BSSRDF Rendering Equation